Composite Shingles vs. Asphalt: Which Roof Material is Right for Your Home?

 What should I ask a roofing contractor before choosing composite shingles?

-Request proof of licensing, insurance, and recent installations you can verify, then ask how they handle ventilation, flashing details, and deck prep.
-Also confirm the exact product line being quoted, the accessory components included, and who manages permit and inspection requirements.
+Request proof of licensing, insurance, and recent installations, then ask how they handle ventilation, flashing details, and deck prep.
+Also confirm which product line they’re quoting, the accessory components that are included, and who manages permit and inspection requirements.

 Do composite shingles require special roof decking, underlayment, or ventilation?

-Most homes do not need special decking, but the roof must be structurally sound, properly ventilated, and paired with the underlayment specified by the manufacturer.
-Your contractor should document the system build, including ice and water protection where required by code.
+Most homes don’t need special decking, but the roof must be structurally sound, properly ventilated, and paired with the underlayment specified by the manufacturer.
+Your contractor should document the system build, including ice and water protection where required by building codes for roof replacement.

 How do composite shingles perform in cold climates with ice dams and freeze-thaw cycles?